colbyhoffer/pollroom/README.md

 # PollRoom

-Your own Poll Everywhere: live multiple-choice polls, word clouds, open Q&A with upvoting, and a moderated room chat — built for a room of 60-70 phones.
+Your own live polling web app: live multiple-choice polls, word clouds, open Q&A with upvoting, and a moderated room chat — built for a room of 60-70 phones.
 Static frontend (host anywhere, e.g. GitHub Pages) + a free Supabase project for the live data.
 No servers to run, $0/month.